 Stimulus presentation

 Stimulus was generated by the ViSaGe system and displayed on the BARCO monitor as described below.
 The Visage and the camera were synchronized by the means of an optical imaging interface (VDAQ Imager 3001, Optical Imaging, Rochester, NY).
 The interface started the camera when the stimulus presentation began.
 The stimuli were eight full field, bidirectional, square wave gratings (contrast =100%; Spatial Frequency = 1-2.5 cycles/degree; Temporal Frequency = 1.5 Hz) of changing orientations.
 The stimulus was presented for 7.2 seconds, followed by a 10 second blank.
 This inter-stimulus interval allowed the OI signal to return to baseline.
-This was repeated 50 times to improve the signal to noise ratio.
+This was repeated 50 times to improve the signal-to-noise ratio.

 Image acquisition system

 The macroscope was focused below the surface of the cortex between 550 and 700 μm.
 Then, when the stimulus was presented, the Imager 3001 simultaneously started the camera which acquired 18 frames, each 400 ms long while the stimulus was presented.
 There was no image acquisition during the inter stimulus blank time.
 In order to get an image of the cortex at rest, a blank stimulus was presented for 7.2 s, followed by a 10 s interstimulus interval.
-The camera had a 14-bit bit-depth, which allowed the detection of very small variation in the OI signal.
+The camera had a 14-bit bit-depth, which allowed the detection of very small variations in the OI signal.
 The individual frames for each block (10 trials per block) were first saved by the imaging system and exported to MATLAB for further analysis.

 Analysis of Intrinsic Signals